What is a canonical tag? An explanation

 Content is available on different domains

-The possibilities of so-called cross-domain canonicals have already been mentioned briefly.
+You can use the canonical tag not only for internal linking, but also to link to an external domain.
 This way, you can easily have your posts on a different domain without creating duplicate content.
 Positive user signals, links, and other ranking-relevant factors are transferred to the original URL, which can significantly improve the performance.

 Content has different formats